Hiring an in-house SEO specialist is often difficult. Especially if you aren't familiar (and staying current) with SEO yourself.

 Just a few weeks ago, a popular SEO software vendor released one of these.
 It said "traffic" was a factor because it correlated with rankings.

 Correlation is not causation.
 Billboard ads imply big marketing budget, meaning a bigger SEO budget.
-But Google doesn't look at a billboards to rank websites.
+But Google doesn't look at billboards to rank websites.
 The data tends to be interesting but the conclusions are usually dead wrong.

 The only explanation I'm giving here is that most our industry treats correlation studies as direct ranking factors.
 Anyone can teach anybody something, but one person's ignorance is not equal to another's knowledge.